windmaple/planestrike_flutter/README.md

 ### How it's built

-Under the hood, the agent is trained with [Flax](https://github.com/google/flax) (a high-level neural network library for [JAX](https://github.com/google/jax/)) using policy gradient reinforcement learning.
+Under the hood, the agent is trained with [Flax](https://github.com/google/flax) (a high-level neural network library for [JAX](https://github.com/google/jax/)) using policy gradient reinforcement learning (REINFOCE).
 Training code is in training/planestrike.py.
 JAX has experimental support for converting JAX/Flax models to TensorFlow models.
 In our case, we convert the Flax module to a TF concrete function and then convert it to a TFLite model.

 The frontend is built with Flutter, which comes with cross-platform support for free.
 Since TFLite does not have an official interface for Flutter, we are using this open source [tflite_flutter_plugin](https://github.com/am15h/tflite_flutter_plugin) project to run inference.